 That’s why it is so important to continuously add more reviews.
 Remember, Google uses reviews to understand the quality of your services.
 The more reviews you have, the higher likelihood that your overall rating is an accurate depiction of your customer experience.

 How Google reviews impact click-through rates on local search results

-This is the local map pack.
-Businesses with a higher overall star rating tend to see up to a 35% higher click-through rate within these results.
-That means more traffic from your website and more attention from potential customers.
+Businesses with a higher overall star rating tend to see up to a 35% higher click-through rate when featured in the Local Map 3-Pack results.
+A higher star rating also helps customers choose the best service possible, resulting in more traffic to your website and more attention from potential customers.

 Chapter 2: How to get more Google reviews

 Let’s talk about how you can get more Google reviews for your business.
 But first, let’s talk about Google Business Profile.

 Importance of the Google Business Profile for Google reviews

 In order to get Google reviews, you’ll need to claim your Google Business Profile first.
 Your Google Business Profile holds all the information about your business listing and helps you manage your online presence across Google.
 The information on your Google Business Profile, such as business name, address, phone number, working hours, products, services, and so on, appears across the knowledge panel, Google Maps, and Google search results.
 Your Google Business Profile is what shows up first when someone searches for your business’s name on search engines.

 Your Google Business Profile matters a lot when it comes to search engine optimization (SEO).
 According to Moz, the Google Business Profile is the largest factor determining your business’s local search ranking.